Enterprise-Neurosystem/edge-anomaly-detection/workshop/instructions.md

     ![](/workshop/images/plotCasingPressurePoints.png)

 4. We can see from the above plot that the pressure decreases over time and towards the end we observe some pressure points that have extremely high values.
 This could be an anomaly but how do we quantify these points?
 What we can do is perform a linear regression.
 From the linear regression we can take the percent difference from the regression line and plot that line over our points.
 Any lines extending beyond a certain distance from our points we can then label as 'an anomaly'
 5. Run the remainder of the notebook cells.
 We will produce a new plot which will show linear regression and a green line showing the percent difference from the regression line.
 When this line is over a certain percentage away from the average linear regression we color it red, to signify that it is an anomaly.
-Look at notebooks/anomaly2.png
+To view our new plot, open notebooks/anomaly2.png

     ![](/workshop/images/anomaly2.png)